AishwaryaVarma/Mining-Twitter-Data-for-Sentiment-Analysis/README.md

 ####Python TextBlob Sentiment Analysis

-Sentiment Analysis refers to the process of taking natural language to identify and extract subjective information.
+Sentiment Analysis refers to the process of taking natural language to identify and extract subjective information from an online mention.
 You can take text, run it through the TextBlob and the program will spit out if the text is positive, neutral, or negative by analyzing the language used in the text.

 |Sentiment Analysis            |                                         |
 |----------------------------- | -----------------------------------------|